ksamodulski/merton-share/readme.md

 ### Step 1: Bonds Entry
 Enter your Polish inflation-linked bond holdings (optional).
 These are treated as risk-free assets in the optimization.

+> **Note:** Polish inflation-linked bonds carry minor sovereign and liquidity risk but are treated as risk-free for optimization purposes.
+This simplification is acceptable for most retail portfolios.

 ### Step 2: Portfolio Import
 Three-phase process:
 1. **Import**: Upload IBKR CSV or manually enter holdings